 As we waited I looked around to see who all were gathering.
 Lots of bookworms without a doubt.
-My husband, who is not a reader, said he felt quite out of his league and uncomfortable. lol Indeed, nearly everyone had their nose not so much in an electronic device, but a book, magazine or newspaper.
+Nearly everyone had their nose not so much in an electronic device, but a book, magazine or newspaper.
 I've never seen anything like it.
 Also, truth be told, I had a feeling this might be a tough crowd.

 Finally, I saw him!
 Eric Metaxas!
 He looks exactly like all of his pictures! (of course) He was introduced as a speaker and writer of varied talents, including 32 children's books (do I hear the Veggie Tales theme song?)